Hillel Slovak: The Rise of the Red Hot Chili Peppers: Our Brother, Hillel documentary

 On May 16, 2025, it was reported by Deadline that a documentary on the band's formative years was being secretly screened at the Cannes Film Festival and was looking for select buyers in both New York and Los Angeles.
-A festival premiere for the film will be planned for either fall 2025 or early 2026.
-The documentary, which is being co-produced by Hillel's brother James, will center on the deep childhood bond between Anthony Kiedis, Flea and Hillel and features various interviews from current and past band members.
+The documentary, co-produced by Hillel's brother James, centers on the deep childhood bond between Anthony Kiedis, Flea, and Hillel, and features interviews from current and past band members.
+On March 20, 2026, Netflix aired the Ben Feldman directed and James Slovak co-produced documentary The Rise of the Red Hot Chili Peppers: Our Brother Hillel.